MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -Type
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Type parameter specifies the type for the mailbox in the service.
-You can use the following values:

-- Regular

-- Room

-- Equipment

-!!!
-Exchange Server 2016

 The Type parameter specifies the type for the mailbox in the service.
 Valid values are:

 - Regular